-Dennis Hopper's legendary and almost career-killing follow-up to "Easy Rider," in which he plays a horse wrangler on a Western film in Peru who stars behind to witness the locals go mad on the Western set, and goes mad himself.
+Dennis Hopper's legendary and almost career-killing follow-up to "Easy Rider," in which he plays a horse wrangler on a Western film in Peru who stays behind to witness the locals go mad on the Western set, and goes mad himself.

 THE HIRED HAND (1971)